chilicoder/study-wpm-workbook/README.md

 Team Cohesiveness
 The team becomes more self-organizing, self-sufficient, and self-directing as the project moves across the quadrants. *It is highly recommended that APM, xPM, and MPx teams be co-located.*

+> And it is hardly recommended that the team is formed and built.
+The more people know each other the less is the requirement of colocation.
+Of couse it is better to have all members sit together or nearby.
+But if it is not achievable, then we need to facilitate special team building activities.
+Invite people in one place; orginize business trips between offices.
+People instatiate communication, trust and respect between each other much easier and faster then they physically do some activities together (especially if they succeed).

+> Moreover, if you team consist of people with different culture, your team building activities must be signtifically intenced.
+The risk that people won't achieve effective communication and form team increases.

+> If you failed to organize your people as a team, it is better to devide tasks into separated.
+Otherwise, the probability of conflicts will be very high, increasing the probability of fail for the project.

 Communications.
 Top 10 reasons for project failure as reported in the Standish Group CHAOS 2010 Report: